Howard Florey: University of Oxford

-While the building could accommodate a staff of thirty researchers, twenty-five technicians and forty or fifty students, there was only a fraction of that number, and morale was low.
+While the building could accommodate a staff of thirty researchers, twenty-five technicians and forty to fifty students, there was only a fraction of that number, and morale was low.
 Florey retained Jean Orr-Ewing and Margaret Campbell-Renton, who had been working with Dreyer, and brought Kent with him.
 Pullinger joined them soon after as demonstrator of pathology.
 Florey and Pullinger restructured the pathology course.
 He hired Margaret Jennings as a gastroenterologist in October 1936, and she worked with him on his studies of mucus secretion.
 She became Florey's mistress in 1940; their affair was a poorly-kept secret.
 He appointed P. J. Smart as the office administrator, and she remained in the role until she retired in 1976.
-He attracted Rhodes Scholars like Australian Brian Magraith and Americans Robert H. Ebert and Leslie Epstein to the Sir William Dunn School of Pathology; other doctoral students included Peter Medawar, Gordon Sanders and Jean Taylor.
+He attracted Rhodes Scholars such as Australian Brian Maegraith and Americans Robert H. Ebert and Leslie Epstein to the Sir William Dunn School of Pathology; other doctoral students included Peter Medawar, Gordon Sanders and Jean Taylor.

-Arthur Duncan Gardner headed the Medical Research Council's Standards Laboratory, which was located on the premises, and Gardner expected that his unit would have to move out, but Florey moved to keep him, as he needed a good bacteriologist.
-He arranged for Gardner to become head his bacteriological section, with the title of reader of bacteriology in 1936.
-The Standards Laboratory eventually moved to the Medical Research Council's laboratories at Colindale, but not until 1946.
+Arthur Duncan Gardner headed the MRC's Standards Laboratory, which was located on the premises, and Gardner expected that his unit would have to move out, but Florey moved to keep him, as he needed a good bacteriologist.
+He arranged for Gardner to become head of his bacteriological section, with the title of reader of bacteriology in 1936.
+The Standards Laboratory eventually moved to the MRC's laboratories at Colindale, but not until 1946.